What Do They Teach?

 High School

 Are you looking for college prep?
 Something else?
 Most private high schools are proficient at preparing their students for college.
 But honestly, that may not be the best route for your child to follow.
 Now is the time to sit down and examine where she has been and where she proposes to go.
-The show her how to get there.
-Next find a private school that will handle the academics, sports and other activities she needs to help her reach her goal.
+They show her how to get there.
+Next, she needs to find a private school that will handle the academics, sports, and other activities she needs to help her reach her goal.

 This video gives you an idea of the action-packed day students in a private high school typically have.

-I suspect that by now you have realized that any private school can only do so much.
-You in truth are the master teacher guiding your child's education.
-The school will do much to help you realize that vision which you have for your child.
+I suspect that by now, you have realized that any private school can only do so much.
+You, in truth, are the master teacher guiding your child's education.
+The school will do much to help you realize that vision that you have for your child.
 In the end, it is in your hands.